-And if you are a blogger, it will be hard to build trust in an audience when it’s clear that your food photos don’t seem to match the recipe.
-Or worse, if your food photos are the same as those featured on another blog!
+And if you are a blogger, it will be hard to build trust in an audience when it’s clear that your photos don’t match the recipe.
+Or if your food photos are the same as those featured on another blog!
 (If you happen to see one of my photos on a different blog, please let me know!
 I have my photos and content stolen on a regular basis… sigh).

-However, you can use toothpicks to secure food in place or modelling clay to prop up a dish for the right angle.
+However, you can use toothpicks to secure food in place or modeling clay to prop up a dish for the right angle.
 But don’t use mashed potatoes for ice cream… just freeze the scoops of ice cream on a cookie sheet, then take a few quick photos before popping them back in the freezer.

 Tips and Tricks

 Here are 18 tips and tricks to get you started.
 All of the affiliate links should link directly to the equipment that I use (provided it’s still available).